edu1972/edu1972/README.md

 - 👋 Hi, I’m Luis Eduardo
 - 👀 I’m interested in Programming, Study, Data Sciency and Web Design.
-- 🌱 I’m currently learning HTML, CSS, javascript, Python, C, C++.
+- 🌱 I’m currently learning HTML, CSS, javascript, Python, C, C++ and Arduino.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me ...

 <!---